edgarpf/aws-csoaa/README.md

 -  SSL Protocols, SSL Ciphers and Server Order Preference are all part of the pre-defined policies.

+- You can create a load balancer that uses the SSL/TLS protocol for encrypted connections (also known as SSL offload).
+This feature enables traffic encryption between your load balancer and the clients that initiate HTTPS sessions, and for connections between your load balancer and your EC2 instances.

 ## RDS

 - The CNAME is changed to the standby DB when the primary one fails.

+- The maximum retention period for automated backups are 35 days.
+All automated backups are deleted when you delete a DB instance.
+After you delete a DB instance, the automated backups can't be recovered.

+- You can use Oracle GoldenGate with Amazon RDS for Active-Active database replication, zero-downtime migration and upgrades, disaster recovery, data protection, and in-region and cross-region replication.

 - The patching or changes are first done to the standby instance.
 Once done, the standby will be promoted to the primary and then the patching is done on the primary.